 -- VGA display of video input using a bus_master to copy input image

 A modified Qsys layout (see also University Computer page, Video input from NTSC to on-chip-memory, then to VGA using HPS ) adds a bus_master which can read from the on-chip SRAM used to store the video input and write to the VGA buffer SDRAM which is also connected to the VGA controller.
-Video input is enabled by SW up, and a HPS progam must be run to set up the video input and demonstrate sumultaneous access to VGA from the HPS and custom bus_master.
+The pixel copy state machine runs at 50 MHz, so a clock bridge was added to drive the the EBAB module.
+Video input is enabled by SW up, Copy from the input buffer to the VGA display is enabled by SW (may need to press KEY to reset), and a HPS progam must be run to set up the video input and demonstrate sumultaneous access to VGA from the HPS and custom bus_master.
+The VGA buffer bus traffic, plus video-input to VGA bus traffic, plus HPS to VGA bus traffic can exceed the bus bandwidth.
+The writing rate of the HPS program and the video-input to VGA are throttled.
 This version of the code has the screen position of the input image hard-coded, but the buffer can be resized and moved to other screen locations. (top-level, ZIP, HPS code).

 -- Audio output bus_master